 1. Process your order checkout online.

-2. Choose Financing/Leasing to be your
+2. Choose Financing/Leasing to be your payment option

 3. Submit your application.